Zhuochenn/GenForce_Code/README.md

 # Getting Started
 ## Environment
+We test our code on NVIDIA A100, 80GB memory.
 - Install required denpendencied using our conda env file
 ```
 conda env create -f environment.yaml